Tips to Keep Joints Healthy

 Healthy Weight, Healthy Diet

-“Body weight plays a key part in arthritis, especially the three most common types of arthritis; osteoarthritis, rheumatoid arthritis and gout,” says Martin Lau.
-“Excess weight places additional pressure on weight-bearing joints.
-A landmark study found one lb of weight-loss lessens four lbs of pressure on the knees, per step.
-For those with inflammatory arthritis such as rheumatoid arthritis, carrying more body weight could reduce the chance of achieving remission.”
+Weight play a key part in arthritis.
+Too much weight places additional pressure on weight-bearing joints.
+A study found that one lb of weight-loss lessens four lbs of pressure on the knees, per step.

 If you want to lose a bit of weight, many people find a combination of healthy eating and more exercise helpful.
 Don’t feel that you have to cut out the foods you like (this can actually be really counterproductive and may lead to overeating in the long term) or stress your body out with a 7-day-a-week exercise regime, but making some small changes can make a big difference.
 If you’re struggling with your weight, speak to a doctor who will be able to help you work on a weight loss plan.
 Many people have found drug-free FlexiSEQ takes the edge off their joint pain and allows them to get moving.